luis-l/UnityNodeEditorBase/README.md

     }

 ```
-Join the discord to leave feedback or have discussion: https://discord.gg/ph2p7qC
+Join the [discord](https://discord.gg/ph2p7qC) to leave feedback or have discussion.
-Feel free to also leave suggestions/requests in the issues page.
+Feel free to also leave suggestions/requests in the [issues](https://github.com/Unit978/UnityNodeEditorBase/issues) page.